uoft-ds-project-team-9/uoft-ds-project-team-9.github.io/README.md

 Correlations with loan status

 ## Description
-To find the relation between loan status veriaty variables such as gender, age, and education.
+To find the relations between loan status and other variables such as gender, age, and education.

 ## Dataset
 https://www.kaggle.com/zhijinzhai/loandata